Configuration Steps

 1. Select a meaningful Name.

-2. Supported account types - Select Single tenant.
+2. Supported account types - Select Accounts in this organizational directory only (Single tenant).

-After you create the application, write down these values, for "Configure the Check Point Security Management Server"
+After you create the application, write down these values to use in "Configure the Check Point Security Management Server" step.

 • Application ID